 Economical solution for bridge design

-e is a 150 m long and 22.7 m wide steel arch bridge in the north of Peru.
+The bridge is a 150m long and 22.7 m wide steel arch bridge in the north of Peru.
 The steel arch has a maximum height of 30 m.

 Originally, the bridge was designed with the hangers supporting the bridge deck consisting of multi-strand tendons.
 Due to the fatigue loads from traffic and wind, the anchorages needed to be designed similar to stay cable anchorages.